daominah/yugioh_master_duel_card_art/README.md

   [github.com/Perfare/AssetStudio](https://github.com/Perfare/AssetStudio/releases) or
   [its fork](https://github.com/zhangjiequan/AssetStudio).
   (Default .NET verison on Windows is v4.x)

 * Use `AssetStudio` to open directory `steamapps/common/Yu-Gi-Oh!
-Master Duel/LocalData` in the Steam library.
+Master Duel` in the Steam library.
-  It takes a long duration and use a lot of RAM (16GB is enough).
+  It takes a long duration and use almost all of your remaining RAM.
-  Save all files with type "Texture2D", output is a lot of PNG images (size about 12GB)
+  Change export option so output files group by path (default group by type).
+  Filter the following file types to export:
+  AudioClip, Font, Mesh, Sprite, TextAsset, Texture2D.

-* Before run `cmd/rename_from_extracted/rename.go` to rename PNG files from card ID to card name, need to change flag `dirSourceCardArt` and `dirTargetCardArt` to right directories.
+* Before run `cmd/rename_from_extracted/rename.go` to rename PNG files from card ID to card name, need to correct the input, output dirs in the Go code.

 ### Result